jakearchibald/idb/README.md

 # Examples

-## Keyval Store
+## Keyval store

 This is very similar to `localStorage`, but async.
-If this is *all* you need, you may be interested in [idb-keyval](https://www.npmjs.com/package/idb-keyval), you can always upgrade to this library later.
+If this is *all* you need, you may be interested in [idb-keyval](https://www.npmjs.com/package/idb-keyval).
+You can always upgrade to this library later.

 ```js
 const dbPromise = openDB('keyval-store', 1, {